iifl-logo

 During the year under review, there is no incident of fraud requiring reporting by the Auditors under Section 143(12) of the Act during the year.

-As on March 31,2024,your Companys Board had five Directors with an optimum combination of Executive and Non-Executive Directors including two women directors.
+As on March 31, 2025, your Companys Board had five Directors with a combination of Executive and Non-Executive Directors including a woman director.

 Designation